bmitchinson/Bongo-Python/README.md

 # Bongo-Python
-🐍🚌 A python script for interfacing with the Bongo API.
+### 🐍🚌 A python script for interfacing with the Bongo API.
 (Not a full wrapper)

-It was eventually used for an AWS Lambda to build an alexa skill for students to request local stop times.
+Used for an AWS Lambda to build an alexa skill for students to request local stop times.

+As of January of 2019, dozens of members still use the skill.
+[Skill Store Page](https://www.amazon.com/Mitchinson-Apps-Bongo/dp/B077X254MN/)

 More info here on my [**Blog Post**](benmitchinson.com/Alexa-Bus-Tracker/)